 The rain was pouring outside, but fortunately, I had managed to find shelter… however temporary.
 See, some odd words on the wall almost literally told me to press on.
 To leave my sanctuary behind.
 I decided to do just that, under the safety of my umbrella of course, and lo and behold, not long after did I discover a note lying in the mud.
 A note which made me remember, but also piqued my curiosity as to what lay ahead, ice-cold rain be damned.

-Now, most point ‘n click adventures feature extensive dialogue, intricate puzzles and a variety of locales.
+Now, most point-and-click adventures feature extensive dialogue, intricate puzzles and a variety of locales.
 Not so with Petrichor.
 Here, you’ll be trekking back and forth across the same water puddles quite often, learning more as you go along, each new discovery (read: note) granting access to otherwise unreachable areas.
-A bit of metroidvania, I suppose.
+A bit of Metroidvania, I suppose.

 Aside from that, the only downside is that it’s a rather short adventure, running about twenty minutes or so for most.
 But that does also mean it won’t outstay its welcome, as the amount of backtracking required can get a bit annoying, even if the sound of falling rain is oddly relaxing.
 That and I have to say, while the art style is extremely low-fi, it does look pretty darn good, on top of matching the overall experience nicely.

 But don’t just take my word for it.
-Petrichor is not only free, but also available for Windows, OS X and Linux, so why not take a walk in the rain yourself, see what happens?
-Oh and its soundtrack (Bandcamp), is full of soothing tunes which, again, goes well with the actual game.
+Petrichor is not only free but also available for Windows, OS X, and Linux, so why not take a walk in the rain yourself, and see what happens?
+Oh, and its soundtrack (Bandcamp), is full of soothing tunes which, again, goes well with the actual game.
 Groovy.